 Christ sent His Apostles with the authority to teach all nations, and never gave them any command of writing the Bible.
 And the Apostles went forth and preached everywhere, and planted the Church of God throughout the earth, but never thought of writing.

-The first word written was by St. Matthew (a Catholic), and he wrote for the benefit of a few individuals.
+The first word written was by St. Matthew, and he wrote for the benefit of a few individuals.
 He wrote the Gospel about seven years after Christ left this earth, so that the Church of God, established by Christ, existed seven years before a line was written of the New Testament.

-St. Mark (also a Catholic) wrote about ten years after Christ left this earth; St. Luke (another Catholic) about twenty-five years, and St. John (still another Catholic) about sixty-three years after Christ had established the Church of God.
-St. John wrote the last portion of the Bible -- the Book of the Apocalypse (or Revelation as the Protestants call it) -- about sixty-five years after Christ had left this earth and the Church of God had been established.
+St. Mark wrote about ten years after Christ left this earth; St. Luke about twenty-five years, and St. John about sixty-three years after Christ had established the Church of God.
+St. John wrote the last portion of the Bible – the Book of Revelation – about sixty-five years after Christ had left this earth and the Church of God had been established.
 The Catholic religion had existed sixty-five years before the Bible was completed, before it was written.

 Now, I ask you, my dearly beloved separated brethren, were these Christian people, who lived during the period between the establishment of the Church of Jesus and the finishing of the Bible, were they really Christians, good Christians, enlightened Christians?
 Did they know the religion of Jesus?
 Where is the man that will dare to say that those who lived from the time that Christ went up to Heaven to the time that the Bible was completed were not Christians?
 It is admitted on all sides, by all denominations, that they were the very best of Christians, the first fruit of the Blood of Jesus Christ.